 John Crooke - Head Men's Cross Country Coach

 John also serves as an assistant coach for both men's and women's indoor and outdoor track, working with the distance runners.
 John was acting head coach for both teams during the outdoor season in 2000-01 and guided the women’s team to a third-place finish in the NESCAC championships, which was the highest conference finish in school history.
+On the track, John has directed five All-Americans including 2007 5k National Champion Ellen Davis '07 during the indoor season, with 19 NCAA qualifiers.

 Prior to his appointment at Wesleyan, John served as head men's and women's cross-country and track & field coach at Hiram College in Hiram, Ohio, for the 1998 and 1999 seasons.
 He was associate head cross-country and track & field coach at Widener University in Chester, Pa.
 (1996-98) where he directed the women's programs, and head boys and girls cross country and track & field coach at Lower Merion High School in Ardmore, Pa.
 (1988-95).